Rudy Giuliani Butt-Dialed NBC News Reporter, Discussed The Bidens, Fraud, & Needing Cash

 Following the backlash that Trump received for his call with the Ukrainian president, which the White House released transcript following the news of the whistleblower report, the president also publicly called on Ukraine and China to investigate the allegations into the Biden family.
 House Speaker Nancy Pelosi announced an official impeachment inquiry in late September.

 As The Inquisitr previously reported, the president on Friday publicly defended his personal lawyer amid reports that a criminal investigation into him is ongoing.
-Trump called Giuliani a “great gentleman.”